Work and cancer information for people affected by cancer

-This section aims to help you understand how cancer and its treatment may affect your ability to work.
+This section discusses how cancer and cancer treatments may affect your ability to work.

 Being diagnosed with cancer can be one of the most difficult situations that anyone has to face.
 It can cause great fear and worry, and can affect every aspect of your life, including your ability to work.